graphery/graphane-doc/src/guide/templating/events.md

 # Events

-Graphane Templating would enable the creation of interactive SVG graphics by supporting event handling.
+The Graphane templating would enable the creation of interactive SVG graphics by supporting event handling.
 Developers could attach event listeners to SVG elements and respond to user interactions, such as clicks, hovers, or touches.